By Sarvenaz Oloomi BA ‘22, former Arts Peer Advisor

 Choose courses and electives

-Explore your interests and challenge yourself through electives.
-I took courses that were prerequisites for my intended major in psychology, but l also looked for subjects that excited me and were recommended by my peers.
-For example, I took an introductory sociology course and to this date, it has been one of the most inspiring courses I have taken!
+Electives are a great way to explore your interests and try something new.
+I took courses that were prerequisites for my intended major in psychology, but l also signed up for courses that just sounded interesting, or came highly recommended by friends.
+One of those was an introductory sociology course, and to this day, it has been one of the most inspiring courses I have taken!

 Create saved schedules on Workday